 The museum has more than 100,000 artifacts covering a variety of subjects, including anthropology, natural history and history.
 There are permanent exhibitions on site, as well as temporary exhibitions that take place for a short time.
 The Riverside Metropolitan Museum is divided into three sites, so it's worth checking out their website in advance to make sure you can see what you want to see.Located in the former Hahn camp in World War I and then a facility for anti-aircraft training in World War II, is Riverside National Cemetery.
 The cemetery covers 740 acres of land and has approximately 228,000 graves.

-The cemetery grounds are a peaceful place where you can come and pay your respects to the men and women of service who fought for the United States.Mount Rubidoux in Riverside covers an area of 161 acres and is also home to the first Easter Sunrise Service in the United States.
+If you want to practice your mini golf, there are four courses ready to test your skills.
+Other areas of interest include carnival games, a water park, and a games room.Mount Rubidoux in Riverside covers an area of 161 acres and is also home to the first Easter Sunrise Service in the United States.
 Jacob Riis visited Riverside in 1909 to give a speech to the people of the city, and while he was there he came up with the idea of holding an Easter Sunrise Service at the top of the mountain.
 As the years went by, services became nationally recognized and many cities in the United States began to maintain their own services.

 The area is very popular with walkers and cyclists who take advantage of the fact that there are no road vehicles allowed in the park.
-Every year, the 4th of July fireworks show is launched from the top of Mt.The story of the Unitarian Universalist Church of Riverside began in 1881, Reverend James Harvey Tuttle was preaching a sermon in the Public Hall.
+Every year, the 4th of July fireworks show is launched from the top of Mt.The story of the Unitarian Universalist Church of Riverside began in 1881 when Reverend James Harvey Tuttle was preaching a sermon in Public Hall.
 The sermon was very well received by local people, so Rev. Tuttle began a mission to find a minister who could establish a church in Riverside.

 The current church was dedicated in 1892 and has been built in the style of Norma and English Gothic architecture.
 The brick walls have a red Supai sandstone cladding from the Permian era, which really is quite unique.
 The church is a Riverside Cultural Monument.If you find interesting insects, you may want to consider visiting the Museum of Entomological Research in Riverside.
 There are approximately 4 million insect specimens inside the museum, of which 2.9 million have been nailed.

 There are regular specialized seminars in the museum, as well as a small library and laboratory.The Riverside Festival of Lights is now in its 23rd year and if you're in town at the end of November, you can't miss this show.
 More than three and a half million lights are installed in downtown Riverside and, with the push of a button, the area comes to life with light.
 Every year there is also a spectacular fireworks display to commemorate this annual event.
-USA Today has previously voted the Riverside Festival of Lights as the best public light display in the United States.Riverside, California, is part of the Inland Empire area located 60 miles west of Los Angeles near Santa Ana River with population over 300 thousand people.
+USA Today has previously voted the Riverside Festival of Lights as the best public light display in the United States.Riverside, California is part of Inland Empire area located 60 miles west of Los Angeles near Santa Ana River with population over 300 thousand people.